Why Trust OMD?

 Park University

-Park University, a private institution in Parkville, MO, offers flexible online MEd degrees geared toward working professionals.
-Programs like the MEd in Educational Leadership (Principalship), MEd in Adult Learning and Organizational Leadership, and MEd in Educational Technology are delivered in an 8-week course format, allowing part-time or full-time pacing.
+Park University is a private institution in Parkville, MO, offering online MEd programs designed for working professionals.
+Courses run in an 8-week format, allowing flexible part-time or full-time pacing.

 Featured Program: MEd in Educational Leadership